-Doctor of Education: Educational Leadership
+Doctor of Education: Educational Leadership (K-12)

 The primary aim of the Doctor of Education (Ed.D.) with a concentration in Educational Leadership is to prepare current district and school administrators, educational leaders, and classroom teachers to take on district leadership roles in K through 12th-grade settings.
-Specifically, this concentration promotes the development of leadership skills via systematized practice, examination, and research.
+Specifically, this concentration promotes the development of leadership skills via hands-on practice, application, and research..
 The prime focus of the program is on real-world problem solving and practical application.
 With these facets in place, the educational leadership program will stand to produce empowered leaders who are inclined to promote the success of all students and possess a dedication to serving their entire school community.

 Doctor of Education – Education Leadership (K-12) Program Curriculum